-Led from the Leverhulme Research Centre for Forensic Science (LRCFS) we collaborate extensively across the School and University, as well as with national and international partners across the forensic science ecosystem
+Our research is led by the Leverhulme Research Centre for Forensic Science (LRCFS) and researchers collaborate extensively across the School and University, and with national and international partners across the forensic science ecosystem

 Our aims are to raise the scientific robustness of existing forensic evidence types, unlock potential novel scientific and technological solutions, and promote a realistic understanding of forensic scientific disciplines and their limitations across practice and in wider society.
 We conduct research at the cutting edge of forensic science, challenging perceived foundational deficiencies when required, and underpinning current evidence and its interpretation and evaluation.